 Once the pie dough is chilled and the filling is cooled, you can assemble the pie!

-Lightly flour granite counter-top or pastry stone.
-Roll out dough to about ¼ inch thick and about 2 inches wider than your pie pan.
-Roll the pie crust into the pie pan and be sure to poke the bottom a few times with a fork to allow air to escape during baking.
-Cut away any undesired excess crust and crimp, curl, or decorate the edges however you like!
+Lightly flour your counter-top and roll out half of the brown butter pie dough to ¼ inch thick and about 2 inches wider than your pie pan.
+Roll the pie crust into the pie pan and cut away any excess crust.

-Let the pie chill in the fridge for another 20 minutes before baking.
+Let the pie chill in the fridge for about 20 minutes before baking.
 While the pie is chilling, preheat the oven to 425°F.

-Bake at 425°F for 15 minutes.
-Then reduce the heat to 350°F for 30-40 minutes or until the crust is golden brown and the filling is bubbly.
+Bake at 425°F for 20 minutes.
+Then reduce the heat to 375°F for 30-40 minutes or until the crust is golden brown and the filling is bubbly.
 If the edges of the crust start to get too brown, cover with aluminum foil for the remainder of baking.

 Tips for the Best Pie!